s-a-faruque/devmlops-hugo/content/posts/devops-thought-leaders-2025/index.md

 title = 'DevOps Thought Leaders You Should Follow in 2024'
 +++

-# DevOps Thought Leaders You Should Follow in 2024

 ## Why Follow DevOps Experts?
 The DevOps landscape is constantly evolving, with new tools, methodologies, and best practices emerging regularly.
 Staying updated with insights from industry leaders helps DevOps engineers optimize workflows, enhance automation, and improve CI/CD pipelines.
 Here’s a list of top DevOps experts you should follow to stay ahead.